 Cardiovascular Disease Fellowship Program

-Our mission is to train the leading cardiovascular physicians, teachers and researchers of tomorrow.
-To achieve this goal, we provide personalized teaching in an academically and clinically challenging environment.
+Our mission is to train leading cardiovascular physicians, educators, and researchers of tomorrow.
+To achieve this goal, we emphasize personalized teaching in an academically and clinically rich environment.
 We look for fellows who seek a rigorous yet individualized environment of learning.
-We provide core cardiovascular training and the opportunities to go beyond that core.
+We commit to providing them the breadth of cardiovascular training and the depth of early subspecialty exposure.

-The first and second year of fellowship are devoted to developing core clinical skills.
-Rotations provide high-volume experience in all aspects of invasive and noninvasive cardiology.
-The unique Year 3 of the UVM Cardiovascular Fellowship contains rotations in advanced heart failure, preventive cardiology and vascular medicine and is otherwise devoted to individualized subspecialty training and research.
+At the University of Vermont Medical Center, we seek to guide and promote fellows on their individual path.
+To achieve this, the first and second year of fellowship are devoted to acquiring core clinical skills.
+Rotations provide high-volume hands-on experience in all aspects of invasive and noninvasive cardiology.
+The unique Third Year of the UVM Cardiovascular Fellowship contains rotations in advanced heart failure, preventive cardiology and vascular medicine and is otherwise devoted to individualized subspecialty training and research.

 |Cardiovascular Disease Fellowship Brochure||Download PDF|

 Note: Adobe Acrobat Reader is needed to view PDF documents